 Use the force

-Stretching appears to improve a person’s flexibility not by lengthening their muscles but by increasing their tolerance to the stretching sensation by overriding or habituating to the usual protective and painful stretch reflex (ref).
-So if you want to alter a muscles length stretching won’t do it, instead, you will need to increase the forces applied to the muscle than most stretching regimes produce.
+Stretching appears to improve a person’s flexibility not by lengthening their muscles but by increasing their tolerance to the stretch sensation by habituating to the protective and painful stretch reflex (ref).
+If you want to alter a muscles length stretching just won’t do it, instead, you will need to increase the forces applied to the muscle than most stretching can produce.

-But if an external load is applied in a certain way then a muscle can strengthen and lengthen via a process called sarcomerogenesis (ref), which is a fancy way of saying adding sarcomeres, or what I like to call strength stretching.
+But if an external load is applied in a certain way then a muscle can strengthen and lengthen via a process called sarcomerogenesis (ref), which is a fancy way of saying adding sarcomeres.
 Heavy eccentric forces seem to signal sarcomerogenesis via a complex process that I don’t understand, all I know is if I apply sufficient eccentric forces to a muscle it will adapt via this process, lengthening as well as strengthening… win-win!

 So for most things that patients tell me feels stiff or tight I now prescribe strength stretching by giving them a heavy-ish load and ask them to take it slowly into the range or position they feel tight or restricted.
 How much load I use is dependant on the person and of course their pain levels, but usually, it is heavy enough so that they cant do the concentric phase of the movement.